Through the Helpline we can:

 - By social media: Via Facebook, Twitter or Instagram.
 You can send us a private message with the subject line ‘Helpline’.
 Messages are answered during office hours only

-Calls to our nurse-led helpline are free from landlines and mobile phones within the UK and do not appear on itemised bills.
-To make sure everyone can contact us we have access to a telephone interpreting service for over 240 languages.
-If you have a hearing or speech impairment and use a textphone you can contact us using the prefix 18001.
+Calls to our Helpline are free from landlines and mobile phones within the UK and do not appear on itemised bills.
+To make sure everyone can contact us, we have access to a telephone interpreting service in over 240 languages.
+If you have a hearing or speech impairment you can also contact us using the Next Generation Text Service, prefix 18001.

 Medical information and advice

 - NHS Direct Wales 0845 4647

 - Northern Ireland – contact your GP out-of-hours service